cloudfoundry-attic/bosh-notes/links.md

 	  templates:
 	  - name: node
 	    release: cf-mysql

-	links:
+	    consumes:
 	      nats:
 	      	nodes: [{ ... }]
-	    admin_user: ...
+		    	properties: { ... }
 	```

-	- TBD: do links at the deployment level merge into template level links?
-	- TBD: easier way to fill out link's nodes information for custom provided links
+	- TBD: easier way to fill out link's nodes information for custom provided links (addresses: [...])

 - links that only require access to a single collocated deployment job

 ### Address Resolution

+Consumer of the link picks which network to use for addresses.
+If network is specified but cannot be found on the provider, error should be raised.
+Defaults exist for the following cases:

 - nodes are on a single network